Home Page

 wind strength, any sensation of the boat hesitating and checking as bows

-suprise can happen reaching in quite light winds.
+surprise can happen reaching in quite light winds.

 Alex comments from the pairs race